Meet the BIM Lab

 Bev

-Bev is a PhD student in Clinical Psychology at Toronto Metropolitan University.
-In the BIM lab, Bev is exploring her broad research interests in transdiagnostic processes underlying mental disorders.
-For her MA thesis, Bev conducted An examination of emotion regulation strategy use on recognition memory.
+Bev was an MA/PhD student in Clinical Psychology at Toronto Metropolitan University.
+In the BIM lab, Bev explored her broad research interests in transdiagnostic processes underlying mental disorders.
+For her MA thesis, Bev conducted An examination of emotion regulation strategy use on recognition memory and her PhD dissertation involved Examining therapeutic alliance as a mechanism of change in dialectical behavior therapy for subgroups of individuals with borderline personality disorder.
+Bev is currently an Assistant Professor, Department of Psychology, at the University of Winnipeg, and a registered Clinical Psychologist.

 Learn more